Mechanical-Advantage/AdvantageScope/docs/docs/tab-reference/3d-field/index.md

 Mechanisms can be visualized with articulated components by logging a set of 3D poses that represent the robot-relative locations of each component.
 Add the poses to an existing robot or ghost object and set the object type to "Component".

 Each component can be moved independently (like an elevator carriage, arm, or end effector).
+AdvantageKit users should consider using the [`generate3dMechanism()`](https://docs.advantagekit.org/data-flow/supported-types#mechanisms-output-only) method to convert a Mechanism2d to an array of Pose3d objects.
 For more information on configuring robots with components, see [Custom Assets](/more-features/custom-assets).

 ![3D mechanism](./img/3d-field-3.png)